 Setting the data Time Frame

-Once you’ve defined the funnel steps, window, and order, select the time frame for which you need the report Duration section.
+Once you’ve defined the Cohort events, and Split cohort attribute, select the time frame for which you need the report in the Duration section.
 You can choose from “Yesterday”, “Last 7 Days”, “Last 30 Days”, “This Month”, “Last Month”, or select your own custom date range.

-MoEngage Analytics provides two different types of cohort analysis - Retention Cohort and Return Visits.
+MoEngage Analytics provides three different types of cohort analysis - Unbounded Retention, N Day Retention, and First Occurrence.
 You can access this on the chart.